 In the guide

-Fish sold from fishmongers is covered by the Fish Labelling Regulations 2013 and must be labelled with the true name of the fish, the production method, the catch area, and treatments and additives that must be declared.
+Fish sold from fishmongers is covered by the Fish Labelling Regulations 2013 and the Fish Labelling (Wales) Regulations 2013 and must be labelled with the true name of the fish, the production method, the catch area, and treatments and additives that must be declared.
 There is a list of recognised legal names, which is maintained and updated by the Department for Environment, Food and Rural Affairs (Defra).

-There are additional labelling requirements for fish that has been irradiated, previously frozen, smoked and/or contains any genetically modified material.
+There are additional labelling requirements for fish that has been irradiated, previously frozen, smoked and/or contain any genetically modified material.

 - the commercial designation of the food (see below)

 - the scientific name (which may be provided on a separate poster)